4wl/arsie-mod-beta/README.md

 * more cool gui renders
 * fixing crashes
 * main menu shaders

+## credits
+* mrnv for glslmenu shader rendering
+* aurora client for render util
+* amfero for custom font renderer from razmorozka

 ## contributing
 i will be glad to see you making changes to client and posting them in pull requests so uh yeah